Stockdorf: Economy

-Since 1908 the Webasto AG, one of the world's biggest automonitve suppliers is located in Stockdorf.
-From the former Eßlinger Draht- und Eisenwarenfabrik it was named after its founder Wilhelm Baier and the village WBS and later WeBaSto.
+Since 1908, the Webasto AG, one of the world's biggest automotive suppliers, has been located in Stockdorf.
+From the former name of Eßlinger Draht und Eisenwarenfabrik, it was renamed after its founder Wilhelm Baier and the village to WBS and later WeBaSto.

-At Wanneystr.
-10 the electronic intelligence department of Bundesnachrichtendienst, the German federal intelligence is located, camouflaged as Bundesstelle für Fernmeldestatistik.
+Camouflaged as Bundesstelle für Fernmeldestatistik, the electronic intelligence department of the Bundesnachrichtendienst, the German federal intelligence, is located at Wanneystr.
+10.

-The George-Vithoulkas-Stiftung für Klassische Homöopathie, an endowment for the promotion of research and teaching of classic homeopathy was founded in Stockdorf 1992.
+The George-Vithoulkas-Stiftung für Klassische Homöopathie, an endowment for the promotion of research and teaching of classic homeopathy, was founded in Stockdorf 1992.

-Stockdorf is amongst the leading German communities for blogger.
+Stockdorf is amongst the leading German communities for bloggers.

 Transport

 The district has a railway station, Stockdorf, that is served by the Munich S-Bahn.